 What is a Partial Change?

-Overview of Partial Changes in ETD Tuning Partial changes are an inherent aspect of using any Electronic Tuning Device (ETD) for tuning a piano.
+Overview of Partial Changes in ETD Tunings Partial changes are an inherent aspect of using any Electronic Tuning Device (ETD) for tuning a piano.
 These changes occur because different partials are utilized for tuning various sections of the piano: the bass, midrange, and treble.
 Selection of Partials in ETD Systems Each ETD tuning system employs…

 What is a partial?